architecture-first/boa-showcase/docs/programming/Concepts.md

 |Exceptions| At step 2, due to technical difficulties, the merchant cannot display the products.<br/>2.1 The merchant notifies the customer.<br/>2.2 The user case ends.|
 |Postconditions| The merchant has displayed the desired products.|

-Note: For the exception, the technical difficulties' communication is provided by the framework.
+Note: For the exception, the communication of 'technical difficulties' is provided by the framework.

 ## Roles